-Registered firms and individuals can be in a unique position to notice signs of financial exploitation, vulnerability and declining mental capacity in clients because of the interactions they have with them, and the knowledge they acquire through the client relationship.
+Registered firms and individuals can be in a unique position to notice signs of financial exploitation, vulnerability and a lack of mental capacity in clients because of the interactions they have with them, and the knowledge they acquire through the client relationship.
 Yet, many firms and individuals express concerns about acting to protect their clients, particularly by placing temporary holds, fearing regulatory repercussion.
-The intent of section 13.19 is to clarify that if registered firms have a reasonable belief that their vulnerable clients are being financially exploited or that their clients lack mental capacity, there is nothing in Canadian securities legislation that prevents registered firms and individuals from placing a temporary hold that they are otherwise legally entitled to place.
-Section 13.19 also prescribes requirements on how temporary holds in these circumstances must be placed.
+The intent of section 13.19 is to clarify that if a registered firm reasonably believes that financial exploitation of a vulnerable client has occurred, is occurring, has been attempted or will be attempted, or that a client lacks mental capacity to make decisions involving financial matters, there is nothing in securities legislation that prevents the firm or its registered individuals from placing a temporary holds in these circumstances must be placed.
 We acknowledge that there may be other circumstances under which a registered firm and its registered individuals may want to place a hold on an account.
 Section 13.19 and this guidance do not address these circumstances.

 When placing temporary holds in accordance with section 13.19, registered firms and their registered individuals must act in a manner that is consistent with their obligation to deal fairly, honestly and in good faith with their clients.
 Registered firms and their registered individuals must not use a temporary hold for inappropriate reasons, for example, to delay a disbursement for fear of losing a client.
+Before a temporary hold is placed, the registered firm must reasonably believe that either financial exploitation of a vulnerable client has occurred, is occurring, has been attempted or will be attempted, or the client does not have the mental capacity to make decisions involving financial matters.
+Decisions to place temporary holds should be made by the CCO or authorized and qualified supervisory, compliance or legal staff.